Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

 4. Are there risks or side effects?

-GAE is safe, with minor side effects like temporary bruising, mild soreness, or skin discoloration.
-Serious complications are rare but will be discussed during your consultation.
+GAE is a low-risk, minimally invasive procedure.
+Mild side effects may include temporary bruising, soreness, or skin discoloration.
+Serious complications are rare and will be reviewed during your consultation.

-5. Can I have GAE if I’ve already had knee surgery?
+5. Can I still get GAE if I’ve already had knee surgery?

-Yes, GAE can benefit patients who have had prior knee surgeries or are looking for non-surgical alternatives.
+Yes.
+GAE is often a good option for patients who have had prior knee surgeries and are seeking non-surgical pain relief alternatives.

-• Experience chronic knee pain from osteoarthritis that affects daily activities
+Have chronic knee pain from arthritis that limits daily activity

-• Prefer to avoid or delay total knee replacement surgery
+Want to avoid or delay knee replacement surgery

-If you’re unsure whether GAE is right for you, schedule a consultation with our specialists.
+If you’re unsure whether Genicular Artery Embolization is right for you, schedule a consultation with our specialists to explore your options.

 7. What is the recovery time for GAE?

-Most patients walk out of the facility within a few hours after the procedure.
-Mild soreness or bruising at the catheter insertion site may occur, but most individuals return to normal activities within a few days.
+Most patients walk out of the office within a few hours.
+Mild soreness or bruising at the catheter site may occur, but most return to regular activities within a few days.

-8. How is GAE different from a knee replacement?
+8. How is GAE different from knee replacement surgery?

-GAE is a minimally invasive, non-surgical procedure that preserves your natural knee joint.
-Unlike knee replacement, there is no hospital stay, no large incisions, and no extensive recovery time.
+GAE is non-surgical and preserves your natural knee joint.
+There’s no hospital stay, no large incision, and minimal recovery time compared to surgery.

-9. Can GAE be repeated if my pain comes back?
+9. Can GAE be repeated if my pain returns?

 10. Will GAE affect my ability to have a knee replacement in the future?

-In addition to chronic knee pain, our specialists offer non-surgical, image-guided embolization procedures for stubborn joint and tendon conditions that cause pain, inflammation, and limited mobility.
+In addition to treating chronic knee pain, our specialists offer non-surgical, image-guided embolization procedures for other painful joint and tendon conditions that limit mobility and resist traditional treatment options.

 Common conditions we treat include: